 Bit Field Туре Reset Description

 15:12 RESERVED R/W 0x0

-11:0 PFIR_B8 R (1) /W Signed, 2's complement coefficient for the PFIR filter.
-This is the ninth tap for the ADC B programmable FIR filter in Dual Channel Mode.
+11:0 PFIR_A0 R (1) /W 0x0 Signed, 2's complement coefficient for the PFIR filter.
+This is the first tap for the ADC A programmable FIR filter in Dual Channel Mode or the first tap for the programmable FIR filter in Single Channel Mode.